ACAne-me/Project-paper/README.md

 ## 📝 Notes
 - Make sure your MySQL service is running before starting the backend.
-- If port conflicts occur, adjust `application.properties` or `vue.config.js` as needed.
+- If port conflicts occur, adjust `application.yml` or `vue.config.js` as needed.